AdvI2I: Adversarial Image Attack on Image-to-Image Diffusion models: Method

 \section{Method}

 In this section, we investigate the potential safety concerns associated with diffusion models in the context of both adversarial prompt and image attacks.
-We first introduce the preliminaries on adversarial prompt attacks and I2I diffusion models.
+We first introduce the preliminary experiments on adversarial prompt attacks and the structure of I2I diffusion models.